vseib/deep-learning-nano-degree/02_neural_networks/2-6_sentiment_analysis/README.md

 python sentiment_analysis_full.py
 ```

-Alternatively, execute the final network with (see Version 4 in the description below):
+Alternatively, execute the final network (see Version 4 in the description below):

 ```
 cd 2-6_orig